Brú Pension Fund Loan policy

 2.1

-Before reaching a loan agreement, Brú Pension Fund will supply the applicant with a standard form, including information about real estate loans, through the Fund's web portal.
-Additionally and where appropriate, the Fund will provide general information about the evolution of price levels and interest and how they may affect the loan principal and debt load.
-The provision of information is based on standard information and examples from the Consumer Agency, publicly available on their website.
+Before a loan agreement is made, Brú Pension Fund will provide a standard form with information about real estate loans, on the Fund's web portal.
+In addition, and where applicable, the Fund will provide general information about the evolution of prices and interest rates and and the impact of these factors on changes in the principal and payment burden.
+This disclosure of information is based on general information and examples that the Consumer Agency publishes on their website.

 2.2